NikolasMelui/tower-of-babel/exercises/block_scope/problem.md

 var|let|const b = process.argv[2];

 if (a === 5) {
-  // This variable `c` should only be valid in this block. var|let|const c = 4;
+  // This variable `c` should only be valid in this block and should be reassignable. var|let|const c = 4;
   console.log(c);  // 4